ketitsiskari/datatypes/README.md

 ```

 ### Nearest number
-Write a function to find a value which is nearest to z from two given values (x and Y);
+Create the function "nearest" to find a value which is nearest to z from two given values (x and Y);
 For example:
 ```js
 nearest(100, 22, 122); // 122;